Q. How much water is required to get on a plane?

 Q. Why don't you offer stainless steel propellers for your longtails?

 A. Our props are made out of aluminum for two reasons; 1.
 To keep them affordable.
 2. Mud motors operate in very shallow water where there is a high potential to hit hard objects like rocks and stumps.
 To protect the drivetrain, there needs to be a sacrificial part that is both affordable, and easily replaced in the field.
 We believe the propeller should be the weakest link in a mud motor drivetrain, not the strongest.
-Our reasoning; its a lot easier to replace a bent propeller in a few minutes, for just a few dollars, than to be stranded in the swamp, and have to replace a bent or broken shaft with a lot more money and effort involved.
+Our reasoning; its a lot easier to replace a bent propeller in a few minutes, for just a few dollars, than to be stranded in the swamp, and have to replace a broken shaft or shredded surface drive belt with a lot more money and effort involved.

 Q. Will stainless steel weedless propellers manufactured by other companies fit your shafts?